 My starting point in the Vendée Globe

-Getting to the starting line requires success in other important competitions in 2018 and 2019, partnerships to ensure my boat is up to the required standards, and top performance by everyone in the support team.
+Getting to the starting line has required success in other important competitions in 2018 and 2019, partnerships to ensure my boat is up to the required standards, and top performance by everyone in the support team.

-This project and each competition leading up to it will test my personal limits unlike any of my adventures before this.
+Vendée Globe put my personal limits to a test unlike any of my adventures before this.

 1999 Mini Transat, Classe Mini, France – Lanzarote – Guadeloupe, the Caribbean

 2007 Transat 650, Classe Mini, France – Madeira – Salvador da Bahia, Brazil